pingcap/docs/tidb-cloud/notification-2023-09-26-console-maintenance.md

         - Delete backups
         - Restore clusters

-### Affected features on Console Open API
+### Affected features of TiDB Cloud API

-- All [API requests](https://docs.pingcap.com/tidbcloud/api/v1beta)  will be responsed with 500.
+- All [API requests](https://docs.pingcap.com/tidbcloud/api/v1beta) will be responded with 500.
 - [Data Service API](https://docs.pingcap.com/tidbcloud/data-service-overview) will not be affected.

 ## Completion and resumption